schlagert/syslog/README.md

 `benchmark` subdirectory.
 The figures below show the results of best-of-five runs on an Intel(R) Core(TM) i7-4790 CPU running OTP 17.4.

-The benchmark spawns `N` processes that each send log messages, using a specific logging framework, in a tight loop for _10000ms_.
+The benchmark simulates a hard burst by spawning `N` processes that each send log messages, using a specific logging framework, in a tight loop for _10000ms_.
 All log messages will be delivered over UDP (faked remote Syslog) to a socket opened by the benchmark itself.
 The total duration is the time it took to spawn the processes, send the messages __and__ the time it took to receive all sent messages at the socket that the benchmark process listens on.
+The benchmark has two profiles.
+The `large` profiles uses log messages with a size of ~840bytes and the `small` profile uses log messages with a size of ~40bytes.

 All frameworks are used in their default configuration with their native logging function (*not* `error_logger`).

 To be able to compare `lager` with the other frameworks, the benchmark contains a very simple backend, that forwards log messages formatted with the `lager_default_formatter` using `gen_udp`, e.g. like `syslog` does it.
 The `sasl_syslog` application is left out of scope, simply because it crashes the Erlang VM on every run (due to its purely asynchronous logging).

+Now let's see the numbers.

+### Small Profile

+For a relatively small number of senders, all frameworks have a pretty good throughput and the completion time is almost equal.
+While memory consumption is generally low, the `lager` application uses significant more memory.
+This is due to the dynamic switching between synchronous and asynchronous message delivery:
+When delivery starts in asynchronous mode many log messages pile up in the loggers message queue.
+When the framework finally switches to synchronous mode the logger is busy sending out these messages while senders get blocked.

 <img src="https://cloud.githubusercontent.com/assets/404313/16836745/5af8562e-49bf-11e6-8ba0-89a99d1a73f5.png" alt="small benchmark" />

+Adding more processes to the party makes the above mentioned effect more dramatic.
+While `log4erl` and `syslog` perform quite well by evening the the load on the internal logger using synchronous logging, `lager` piles up a hugh amount of messages in the internal logger.
+It takes the framework almose two minutes to process these messages.

+When looking at the memory usage it can be observed that `lager`'s backend throttling (which was also used in `syslog` up to this version) is effectively useless to protect from bursts with small log messages.
+Switching is simply too slow and once messages begin to pile up, the node keeps being busy sending these messages.
+Additionally, senders may get blocked an indefinite amount of time (remember that `gen_event:sync_notify/2` uses `infinity` for timeouts).
+During the test it could be observed that some senders were blocked over 50 seconds!

+### Large Profile

+Numbers get interesting when large strings need to be copied into message queues and want to get formatted inside the main logging process.

+`syslog` is now able to score by offloading the formatting work into the logging processes and by exchanging binaries with the internal logging process.

 <img src="https://cloud.githubusercontent.com/assets/404313/16836747/5f04b848-49bf-11e6-9c28-603eb66036f4.png" alt="large benchmark" />

+Interestingly, the total duration is excellent for all frameworks.
+Most probably, copying the large terms makes the logging processes slow enough that `lager`'s backend throttling can kick in and prevent the internal message queue from growing too much.
+Again it could be observed that some senders were blocked over 10 seconds.

-TODO explain results/findings
+TODO more details?

 History
 -------